-I’m an engineer focused on machine learning and natural language processing in both my professional and academic pursuits.
-Professionally, I’m a Machine Learning Engineer at Workday.
+I’m an engineer focused on machine learning, distributed systems, and natural language processing.
+Professionally, I’m a Principal Machine Learning Engineer at Workday.
 Academically, I’m a student at the University of Colorado Boulder where I’m pursuing a degree in Mathematics.

 In the past, I’ve worked as a Software Engineer at companies like Facebook and Etsy.
-I was also the Co-Founder and CTO of an infrastructure analytics company where I built a completely remote software engineering team and raised 9.6 million dollars in venture funding.
+I was also the Co-Founder and CTO of an infrastructure analytics company where I built a completely remote engineering organization and raised 9.6 million dollars in venture funding.

 While working at Facebook in 2014, I created and open-sourced a tool called osquery which exposes a SQL interface to a fleet of computers for fast, flexible operating system monitoring.
 Osquery has since become a foundational tool in the information security and compliance industries.